jamescherti/minimal-emacs.d/README.md

 ### How to use MELPA stable?

-By default, *minimal-emacs.d* uses [MELPA](https://melpa.org/) instead of [MELPA Stable](https://stable.melpa.org/).
-If you prefer to use MELPA Stable, you can follow the instructions below.
-However, please note the following important warning:
+**Note: The minimal-emacs.d author does not recommend using MELPA Stable.
+Use MELPA instead, which is enabled by default in the minimal-emacs.d configuration.

-**IMPORTANT: Some MELPA Stable packages are outdated and lack important features.**
+By default, *minimal-emacs.d* uses [MELPA](https://melpa.org/) instead of [MELPA Stable](https://stable.melpa.org/) because MELPA Stable offers outdated packages that lack essential features.
+If you prefer to use MELPA Stable, you may follow the instructions below.

 Here are the key differences between [MELPA](https://melpa.org/) (the default repository used in minimal-emacs.d) and [MELPA Stable](https://stable.melpa.org/):
 - **MELPA** is a rolling release repository for Emacs packages, where packages are continuously updated with the latest commits from their respective development branches, delivering the most current features and bug fixes.
 While MELPA features the latest changes, most Emacs package developers have learned to maintain a relatively stable master branch, which contributes to MELPA’s overall stability.
 Furthermore, MELPA includes a broader selection of packages.